Madan Ashrit Highway disaster: Response

 Prime Minister of Nepal Pushpa Kamal Dahal issued rescue directives to all governmental agencies and mobilized over 500 rescue personnel to the site of the accident to search for survivors, including members of the Armed Police Force and a Nepali Army diving team.
 Rescue efforts were delayed by persistently heavy rainfall and high Trishuli River water levels, as well as by widespread debris caused by other landslides in the region.
 One-way traffic was reopened after debris was cleared from the highway.

 Rescuers were unable to find traces of debris from the buses or any additional survivors by late morning, in part due to heavy rainfall and fast mountainous river flow turning its waters more opaque.
 The Nepalese government issued a ban on nighttime road travel by passenger buses in regions where weather alerts were issued.
 Rescue workers were forced to temporarily cease rescue operations in the evening due to the darkness further complicating search efforts.

 On 13 July, rescue workers recovered the first victim, prompting them to open up the search area to the southern location of where the victim was found.

+On 11 January 2026, one of the bus's front wheel arch was discovered under the sand.